BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-12-golab-florence.md

 ![pyramid](https://github.com/user-attachments/assets/ce78b1ab-6259-4fe1-91ec-fb421c3fdfdf)

-The first, on which the rest is based, is a simple [Publisher/Subscriber brick](https://watermill.io/docs/pub-sub/) with several implementations ( go channel,kafka,RabbitMQ etc...).
+The first, on which the rest is based, is a simple [Publisher/Subscriber brick](https://watermill.io/docs/pub-sub/) with several implementations (go channel,kafka,RabbitMQ etc...).

 The second is a [Router layer](https://watermill.io/docs/messages-router/) which manages advanced event dispatch processing and adds the possibility of using middleware such as metrics, poison queue, retrying, throttling, etc. .

 The last block is the [CQRS management block](https://watermill.io/docs/cqrs/).
 The project documentation is well supplied and full of examples that make bootstrapping in existing projects much easier.
+You will find its presentation materials [here](https://threedots.tech/presentations/2024/golab/).
 ---

 ## Let’s Go Asynchronous

 Tomáš Sedláček tackled the common dilemma between synchronous and asynchronous communication.

 [Real-world examples](https://github.com/kedlas/presentations/tree/main/2024-golab-florence_lets_go_async/sync/http) illustrated how synchronous patterns can lead to bottlenecks, while asynchronous designs promote efficiency.
 Techniques like load balancing, rate limiting, and implementing retries were demonstrated, showcasing Go’s flexibility with tools like RabbitMQ and PGQ.
 It’s a solid reminder to evaluate communication patterns carefully and how going asynchronous isn’t as daunting as it sounds.